All engagements conducted under NDA · Evidence preserved to technical chain-of-custody standards · Engagements limited to qualified organizations

 OAuth Tokens for Unapproved Platforms

-Active authentication tokens for AI platforms outside the organization's approved vendor list are present on most examined endpoints.
+Authentication tokens for AI platforms outside the organisation's approved vendor list may be present in browser credential storage on endpoints where those tools were accessed.
 These tokens grant ongoing access to platforms where prior sessions — and in some cases, uploaded documents — may still be accessible.
-The employee may no longer work at the organization.
-The token is still valid.
+Where the employee no longer works at the organisation, the token may still be valid.

 Finding 03